 What causes mitochondrial health to decline?

 Like most major systems of the body, mitochondrial health can decline as we age, and in fact this can be the primary factor impacting mitochondrial health.
 In our youth and early adulthood, our mitochondria produce CoQ10 and free radicals in equal amounts, but as we start to age, we can begin to produce less CoQ10 yet continue to produce the same amount of free radicals.
 As a result, we can begin to experience CoQ10 deficiency, which allows the free radicals to cause adverse effects such as cellular and DNA damage in our human tissues.
 Although this can happen naturally as we age, mitochondrial health is influenced by more than just aging.
-Lifestyle factors, including eating a diet high in fat, sugar or processed foods, not getting enough sleep and not exercising enough can also cause a decline in mitochondrial health.
+Lifestyle factors, including nutrition levels, not getting enough sleep and not exercising enough can also cause a decline in mitochondrial health.
 We first begin to notice the evidence of a decline in mitochondrial health as increased feelings of sluggishness and slower recovery, but over time this can impact health and performance.